slackapi/slack-github-action/README.md

     webhook-type: webhook-trigger
 ```

+Accessing variables sent to [Workflow Builder][wfb] with a webhook require that
+the payload variables are flattened with stringified values.
+Nested variables in
-While also using `payload-delimiter` the payload is flattened and stringified to
+the provided payload can be both flattened and also stringified with the
+`payload-delimiter` option or changed with other
-match the webhook input format expected by Workflow Builder.
+[configurations](#additional-configurations) to match this format expected from
+Workflow Builder.

 ##### Providing parsed payload information as strings